markus1bauer/2022_waste_bricks_seedmixtures/README.md

 **Citation:**

-> Bauer, M., Krause, M., Heizinger, V. & Kollmann, J. (20??).
-Using waste bricks for recultivation: no negative effects of brick-augmented substrates with varying acid pre-treatment, soil type and moisture on contrasting seed mixtures. ???, ??-???. https://doi.org/10.xxx
+> Bauer M, Krause M, Heizinger V and Kollmann J (submitted).
+Using waste bricks for recultivation: no negative effects of brick-augmented substrates with varying acid pre-treatment, soil type and moisture on contrasting seed mixtures. https://doi.org/10.xxx

 ***